TarikHuber/firekit/README.md

   persistStore(store, {blacklist:['auth', 'form', 'connection', 'initialization'] }, ()=>{}); //Add initialization to persistance blacklist if you use persistance
 ```

-**INFO:** the reducers are not customasable so they have to use the names as they are here in the snipped.
+**INFO:** the reducers are not customasable.
 In future we could add customatisation for this so they could have any name you want.

 ## Usage

 Let us now do something with our firekit :smile:
 To use `firekit` in a component we need to tell the component to get all `firekit` props from the context.
 We use for that a simple call `withFirebase`.
 It is very similar to the `react-router` call `withRouter`.
 The usage is exactly the same.

 Let us take a look on a simple component.